SeroRonin/JhinRoR2/README.md

 [^armorFootnote]:
     Jhin does not have any armor at the moment, but I may add some later, should his lack of mobility be too punishing.
 All stats can be modified via Config, but require a restart to take effect
 [^darkcosmic]:
-    As far as I know, skins in RoR2 do not support custom animation overrides, so unfortunately Dark Cosmic Jhin is not possible without a duplicate survivor, due to it's unique animation set.
+    As far as I know, skins in RoR2 do not support custom animation overrides, so unfortunately Dark Cosmic Jhin with its unique animations is not possible without a duplicate survivor.
 It may be possible to create a custom version that uses the default animations, but it may not look very appealing and as such will not be entertained until there is nothing else to do